AmrDeveloper/GQL/docs/index.md

 SELECT DISTINCT title AS tt FROM commits
 SELECT author_name, COUNT(author_name) AS commit_num FROM commits GROUP BY author_name, author_email ORDER BY commit_num DESC LIMIT 10
-SELECT commit_count FROM branches WHERE commit_count BETWEEN 0 ..
-10
+SELECT commit_count FROM branches WHERE commit_count BETWEEN 0 AND 10

 SELECT * FROM refs WHERE type = "branch"
 SELECT * FROM refs ORDER BY type